lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Default padding is defined for L2 frame with a variable length of bytes.
 Padding is done twice, after compression and in the all-1 fragmentation.

-In compression, the Rule ID and the Compression Residue are generally not a multiple of bytes in size, but the payload following the residue is always a multiple of 8 bits.
+In compression, the Compressed Header is generally not a multiple of bytes in size, but the payload following the Compressed Header is always a multiple of 8 bits (see {{Fig-SCHCpckt}}).
 If needed, padding bits can be added after the payload to reach the next byte boundary.
+Since the Compressed Header (through the
-Since the Rule ID and the Compression Residue tell the length of the SCHC header and payload is always a multiple of 8 bits, the receiver can without ambiguity remove the padding bits, which never exceed 7 bits.
+Rule ID and the Compression Residue) tells its length and the payload is always a multiple of 8 bits, the receiver can without ambiguity remove the padding bits, which never exceed 7 bits.

 SCHC Fragmentation works on a byte aligned (i.e. padded SCHC Packet).
 Fragmentation header may not be aligned on byte